istio/istio/DEV-GUIDE.md

 ```

 Note: If you have write access to the main repositories
-(eg github.com/istio/mixer), you should modify your git configuration so
+(e.g. github.com/istio/istio), you should modify your Git configuration so
 that you can't accidentally push to upstream:

 ```shell